 What is atrial fibrillation?

-of the heart.
 The signal quickly travels down the heart’s conducting system.
-It travels
+From the right atria,

-to the left and right ventricle, the 2 lower chambers of the heart.
+right ventricle, the two lower pumping chambers of the heart.
 As it travels, the signal

 triggers the chambers of the heart to contract.
-The atria contract with
+The atria contract with each heartbeat

-to quiver or “fibrillate.”
+quiver (fibrillate).
 The disorganized signals are then transmitted to the ventricles.

 It causes them to contract irregularly and sometimes quickly.
 The contraction of the

-atria and the ventricles is no longer coordinated, and the amount of blood pumped
+atria and the ventricles is no longer coordinated.
+The amount of blood pumped out

 blood efficiently to the body.

-The quivering atria can lead to blood pooling.
-This increases the risk of forming
+The quivering atria can lead to blood pooling in the heart because the blood is not

 AFib is common in adults.
 The risk increases with age.
-It is more common in men than
+It's more common in men than

 What causes atrial fibrillation?